pizzapanther/wildwoodag-v2/content/post/2022-11-28-crumbs-in-the-carpet.md

   - ask
 ---

-<p>You do not have because you do not ask.
-James 4:2 </p><p>Brother Tenney openly declares that we don’t have the full presence of God because we don’t ask!
+You do not have because you do not ask.
+James 4:2

+Brother Tenney openly declares that we don’t have the full presence of God because we don’t ask!
 He writes “Compared to what God wants to do, we’re digging for crumbs in the carpet when He has hot loaves baking in the ovens of heaven!
 He is not the God of crumbs and lack.
-He is waiting just to dispense unending loaves of His life-giving presence,…” </p><p>We do not have to beg, but we do need to seek His face; we need to seek the One who is able to open the windows of heaven for us!</p>
+He is waiting just to dispense unending loaves of His life-giving presence,…”

+We do not have to beg, but we do need to seek His face; we need to seek the One who is able to open the windows of heaven for us!